The Amalgamation Property for automorphisms of ordered abelian groups: Dependent positive theories

-In this section, $T$ denotes a positive theory with JCP.
-We work in a monster model $\monster\models T$.
-We start by introducing a notion of independence property for positive logic, which is a natural extension of the independence property in full first-order logic.
+Recall that $T$ denotes a positive theory with the JCP, and $\monster$ a monster pec model.
+We start by introducing a notion of independence property for positive logic, which extends the usual independence property in full first-order logic.